With Claudiu Vaduva

 The process of this course facilitates an awakening to spontaneity and availability to life through constant surrender to Presence, which is an expression of the natural state.
 This is an intimate celebration of life in the present moment.
 Participants perceive a progressive purification of the identification with the personal domain.

-During the first two months of the Karma Yoga Immersion, the syllabus of the Hridaya Yoga Retreat: Module 1 Intensive is covered, with the various topics explored in great detail.
+During the Karma Yoga Immersion Course, the syllabus of the Hridaya Yoga Retreat: Module 1 Intensive is covered, with the various topics explored in great detail.
 We constantly match understanding and knowledge with personal experience and development.
 For example, we investigate the yama ahimsa (non-violence) in a direct, experiential way via Self-Enquiry.
 Such inquiry is supported by group reflection, personal challenges, journaling, and discussions.

-Topics from higher Hridaya Hatha Yoga modules, as well as supplementary teachings are shared during the course to develop various aspects—mental concentration, purification of the emotional-mental domains, transmutation into awareness, etc.
+Topics from higher Hridaya Hatha Yoga modules and other supplementary teachings are also shared during the course to develop various aspects—mental concentration, purification of the emotional-mental domains, transmutation into awareness, etc.

 During the program, the group develops an intimate friendship as a spiritual family.
 A space of confidentiality and vulnerability is encouraged so that deeper patterns can be uncovered, shared, and processed in a safe place.